ThePainFreeBack

 The Science...

-Our programs are based on the most up to date science and recommendations available in addition to input from industry experts.
-The pillars on which our programs have been founded are education, activity modification, exercise, and individualization.
+Our programs are based on the most up to date science and guidelines available.
+With input from industry experts, we built our website on the pillars of education, activity modification, exercise, and individualization.

 back pain, body pain, ergonomics-6949392.jpg